 Distance | 110 kms

 We could easily have stayed another couple of days in Gallipoli, but the road was calling (and we had booked all our accommodation months in advance - this is really important for any summer visits!) and it was time to head inland.

 One of the benefits of having your own vehicle is the option to plan a road trip route that suits you.
-Instead of staying in another large-ish city, for this part of our Puglian adventure we cast a wider net, and found probably our favourite accommodation rental to date in the shape of Casa Filia (you can book it here or here) in a tiny little town called Sternatia.
+Instead of staying in another large-ish city, for this part of our Puglian adventure we cast a wider net, and found probably our favourite apartment rental to date in the shape of Casa Filia (you can book it here or here) in a tiny little town called Sternatia.
 Just 2000 people but close enough to explore the south of Puglia on day trips.

 The morning drive from Gallipoli saw us stopping off at a few beaches for which we had high hopes - Lido Punta della Suina and Lido Samsara.
 Suina charges 6 Euro for parking and has a very small, overcrowded private beach where your only option is to pay for a sun lounger - the only public and free part of beach is small and covered in rocks.

-Samsara on the other hand is a beach club for a young crowd who want music and to dance (Ibiza-lite).
-The beach is really nice, but at around 20 euro for 2 sun loungers and an umbrella, all day parking at 5 euro and quite expensive restaurants on site a cheap day out it is not.
+Samsara on the other hand is a beach club for a young crowd who want music and to dance (think Ibiza-lite).
+The beach is really nice, but at around 20 euro for 2 sun loungers and an umbrella, all day parking at 5 euro and quite expensive restaurants on site, a cheap day out it is not.

-Remember, a road trip gives you freedom to stay somewhere a little different or out of reach, and a little more like the old Italy of your dreams!
+Remember, a road trip gives you freedom to stay somewhere a little different, a little out of reach, and a little more like the old Italy of your dreams!

 Day Five: Sternatia